 You need to make sure that the ingredients on the commercially made food that you are going to serve to your pet have a higher meat content.
 Avoid those with by-products or anything that contains vegetable proteins (ie. “potato protein”).
 These are usually added to cat’s food to “artificially” boost the food’s protein level.

 Grain-free canned foods are usually high quality.
-So, if you are looking for some cat food as back up for your pet’s regular diet (if there is a shortage of ferret’s food), narrowing your search by looking for grain-free canned food will be a quicker way to do it.
+So, if you are looking for some cat food as back up for your pet’s regular diet (if there is a shortage of best ferret food), narrowing your search by looking for grain-free canned food will be a quicker way to do it.

 There are ferrets that only on kibbles may not always accept cat food.
 To encourage your pet to eat canned formulas, you may need slowly blend the new food in its regular diet.